William W. Van Ness House

 William W. Van Ness House, also known as "Talavera," is a historic home located at Claverack in Columbia County, New York.
 It was built in 1818 for New York State Judge William W. Van Ness and is a Federal-style residence.
-It is composed of central 2-story, two-bay main block flanked by two 1 1/2-story wings.
+It is composed of a central 2-story, two-bay main block flanked by two 1 1/2-story wings.
 The wings are connected to the main house by single-story entrance hyphens.
 The entrance features a 2-story central portico.
 Also on the property are three timber-frame barns and wood-frame tool house.

 It was added to the National Register of Historic Places in 1997.